 1.1 The name of this organization is the Michigan Lean Consortium (MLC).
 The MLC is a state and federally recognized non-profit organization (501c3) and shall operate in accordance with the Michigan Nonprofit Corporation Act 162 of 1982 or as specified within these By-laws.

 2.1 MLC: A group of organizations and individuals pursuing education and practice of Lean principles for the purpose of transforming Michigan’s organizations and economy.

 2.2 Member: An individual or organization current with dues.
-Members receive the benefits of, and have voting privileges within the MLC.

 2.3 Board of Directors (Board): Elected or appointed MLC members who manage the business and affairs of the MLC.